agavrilov76/ExpectIt/README.md

 The result object indicates whether the match operation was successful or not.
 It holds the context of the match.
 It implements the ``java.util.regexp.MatchResult`` interface which provides access to the result of regular expression matching results.
-If the match was successful, then the corresponding input buffer is update, all characters before the match including the match are removed.
+If t,he match was successful, then the corresponding input buffer is update, all characters before the match including the match are removed.

 Interacting with OS process